 What does the cruise entail?

 The boats launch twice a day from Paraa at 9am and 2pm.
 The Uganda Wildlife Authority operates the cruises, and you will be greeted by an experienced team, who will give you a safety briefing and a life jacket.

 Knowledgeable guides are aboard every cruise.
 They can provide you with a wealth of information about Murchison Falls - from where Ernest Hemingway’s plane crashed in 1954, to where The Queen Mother stayed in 1959 when she attended an inaugural cruise.

 How much does it cost?

-The boat cruises cost $30 per person, which is exclusive of refreshments, however drinks are offered to all passengers on board for a reasonable fee.
+The boat cruises cost $30 per person at time of writing, which is exclusive of refreshments, however drinks are offered to all passengers on board for a reasonable fee.

-During the dry season, there’s a high demand for boat cruises.
-Therefore, we recommend you purchase tickets in advance of your trip.
+During the dry season, there’s a high demand for boat cruises, so you'll need to make your arrangements well in advance.

 If you’ve booked your trip with us, all of this will be taken care of for you.

 It’s best to do a boat cruise during the dry season, which is December through to February and June through to September.

 Murchison Falls is one of the hottest regions in Uganda, and the temperature ranges between 25-32°C.